-for retail needs withir or retail needs within Craven across the plan period and sets a threshold for requirement for sequential tests for main town centre uses outside of centres.
-Reasonable Alternat ives: None iden tified SA Objective Appı Commentary - Loca ation of Short term Long term Urban Rural Transboundar y Impact SO1) Maximise employment opportunities within Craven + + + 0 This approach will underpin and enhance the vitality and viability of the identified retail centres in Craven creating employment opportunities and enhancing economic activity.
+Policy: EC5 Town, D istrict and Local Cen itres a strategy for Craven's five main centres (Skipton, Settle, Cross Hills, Bentham and Ingleton), includes provision riod and sets a threshold for requirement for sequential tests for main town centre uses outside of centres.
+Reasonable Alternati SA Objective Appı Commentary Time esca Loca tion Short term Long term Urban Rural Transboundar y Impact SO1) Maximise employment opportunities within Craven + + + - 0 This approach will underpin and enhance the vitality and viability of the identified retail centres in Craven creating employment opportunities and enhancing economic activity.
 The policy does not allow for town centre related activity in rural areas SO2) Maximise opportunities for economic and business growth + + + - 0 By directing most retail growth to settlement centres, this approach will under pin and enhance opportunities for economic and business growth in Craven.
 The approach will allow for new development and extension thereby maximising opportunities for growth.
 The policy does not allow for town centre related activity in rural areas SO3) Promote equality and diversity, and foster community cohesion by reducing all forms of poverty + + + - 0 The policy directs retail, leisure and community uses to settlement centres.
 This generates activity and through the bringing forward of employment opportunities assist in combatting poverty.
 Community cohesion could be fostered by locating community facilities in settlement centres.
 The town centre focus for community uses means that little growth will be directed toward rural areas.
 The policy approach will bring people closer to the key services.
 This could reduce the reliance on the car as a primary mode to transport.
 SO4) Enhance access for all to essential facilities ++ ++ ++ - 0 The policy approach brings forward retail, commercial, leisure and community activity in settlement centres.
 These are the most accessible locations by virtue of public transport accessibility.
 For those resident in rural areas, access may not be enhanced as development will not be directed there.